14 Tips for Staying Fit and Healthy While Traveling

 Choose smart at continental breakfasts – These breakfast usually include unhealthy foods, packed with sugar, that drag you down for the rest of the day.
 Skip the muffin and waffles and choose healthy fruits, eggs, oatmeal, and yogurt.

-Visit destinations with walkable attractions – Plan trips in areas where outdoor attractions that require a lot of walking are common.
-Think parks, zoos, downtown walking/shopping paths…all of these will require you to be on your feet most of the day.
+Visit destinations with walkable attractions – Plan trips in areas that require a lot of walking.
+Think parks, zoos, theme parks, museums, national parks, city downtowns,…all of these will require you to be on your feet most of the day.

 Plan workouts in the morning – You are more likely to do cardio in the morning then at the end of the day.
 I like to get up and get in a good workout then I can have fun the rest of the day.
 It is a lot harder to hold off on the workout until later when you have been out and about all day.
 Plus, I hate having to switch between workout and regular clothes during the day.
 I would rather workout, shower, and get ready for the day!